 Card means any valid financial transaction card or payment card.

-Card Transaction means a transaction where the details of a Card have been presented and the transaction is processed using any Bank approved process such us the internet, mobile phone confirmation or other means of confirmation.
+Card Transaction means a transaction where the details of a Card have been presented and the transaction is processed using any Acquirer approved process such us the internet, mobile phone confirmation or other means of confirmation.

 Client means the merchant or merchant applicant.